Raphonkzy/snackCheck-api-documentation/docs/Account/accounts.md

 # /accounts

-This API is used to verify email.
+This API is used to verify account.

 ## POST /accounts